ePortfolio

 2. Ensure that you have mongodb installed with mongod --version.
 If you don’t have it installed it can be HERE.

-3. Clone this repository with git clone https://github.com/Cade-Bray/ePortfolio.git.
+3. Clone this repository with git clone https://github.com/Cade-Bray/ePortfolio.git or download the zip file from the latest release HERE.

 4. Create a .env file in the Node Backend file that contains your JWT secret as JWT_SECRET=yoursecrethere for example.
 This will be loaded on runtime.